What Is Dim Sum? The Story of a Chinese Cultural Tradition

 #2 Egg tarts (Dan ta)

 Another well-liked sweet dim sum dish is the Chinese egg tart.
-Not unlike the Portuguese pastel de nata tart, the Chinese dan ta tarts have a crunchy and buttery crust to go along with a rich and golden-coloured egg custard filling.
+Not unlike the Portuguese pastel de nata tart, Chinese egg tarts have a crunchy, buttery crust and a rich, golden egg custard filling.

 They have a very sweet and rich taste, making them perfect for wrapping up a meal.
 Some fancy restaurants even offer bird’s nest egg tarts to take the dish to another level.